drpchat/drp/README.md

 partition a possibility space, and others (op, voice) may exist multiple times with different arguments.

+Note: Some of these may be automatically set by the server (esp. "user=nick"

 ### User

 * Away: marks the user as away, may take an optional message argument.